 Sensitive Subject Matter

-As you know, we are defence and security filming specialists.
-Inevitably, that means that we often come up against the need for secrecy, or discretion, around the subject matter that we film.
-If we are capturing members of special forces in action, for instance, we have to make absolutely sure not to offer any clues to their identity, which means careful shot selection and the need to blur faces.
+Being defence and security filming specialists, inevitably, that means that we often come up against the need for secrecy, or discretion, around the subject matter that we film.
+If we are capturing members of special forces in action, for instance, we have to make absolutely sure not to offer any clues to their identity, which means we shoot carefully and will blur faces where needed.

-Most of our crew have NATO security clearance.
-That allows us access to some sensitive areas for filming – but it also means that the people we are working for trust us to be discreet.
-We will always seek final approval from clients like that to make absolutely sure they do not feel they have been compromised in any way.
+Most of our crew have NATO Security Clearance.
+That allows us access to some sensitive areas for filming – but it also means that the people we are working for trust us to be discreet and respect OPSEC requirements.
+We will always seek final approval from clients to make absolutely sure our content does not compromise them in any way.

 High-Speed Deployment